wp-hotelier/wp-hotelier-wpml/README.md

 This will sync the content of the translation with the content of the room created with the default language.
 You don't want to sync the content in this way forever, otherwise you will not be able to modify each translation independently.
 That's only a quick and temporary way to populate the translation with the same settings of the default room.
 After the sync, click on the **"Translate independently"** button to make this translation independent again and save the room.

 If the room is a variable room, assign the correct rate to each variation.
-Unfortunately rate names are not synchronized correctly, so you need to re-assign the correct rate in the select.
+Unfortunately rate names are not synchronized correctly, so you need to re-assign the correct rate in the select dropdown.

-**VERY IMPORTANT**: the default room and his translation must have the **same variations** (if it is a variable room of course).
-But it is not enough; you must have them in the **same order**!
+**VERY IMPORTANT**: Variable rooms must have the **same variations** in the **same order** in each language!

 ## Conclusion

 That's it.
 If you need help with WPML contact his authors directly.
-As usual, support is not provided for third-party plugins.
+Again, no support is provided for this extension (or for WPML).